IamNafiul/Codeforces-progress-tracker/README.md

 🧠 Design Philosophy

-🎯 Accuracy
+<div align="center">🎯 ACCURACY

-«Never invent data just to make a feature look impressive.»
+Never fabricate data just to make a feature look impressive.

-🧩 Simplicity
+🧩 SIMPLICITY

-«Use simple technology and understand every layer.»
+Use simple technology and understand every layer.

-🔒 Privacy
+🔒 PRIVACY

-«Your competitive programming history should remain yours.»
+Your competitive programming history should remain yours.

-📈 Progress
+📈 USEFULNESS

-«Every feature should help you understand your improvement.»

----
+Every feature should provide meaningful insight.

+</div>---

 💡 Why I Built This

-Competitive programming isn't only about collecting Accepted verdicts.
+Competitive programming isn't just about collecting Accepted verdicts.

 It's about understanding:

 🧠 How you think

-⏱️ How you spend time

 ❌ Why you fail

+⏱️ Where your time goes

 🏷️ Which topics challenge you

-📈 How you improve
+📈 Whether your practice is actually improving you

-This project was created to make those patterns visible.
+This project makes those patterns visible.

-At the same time, it is a practical way to learn:
+It is also a practical way to learn:

-JavaScript → Browser Extensions → APIs → Storage → Data Modeling → Analytics → UI/UX → Git & GitHub
+JavaScript
+     ↓
+Browser Extensions
+     ↓
+Browser APIs
+     ↓
+Local Storage
+     ↓
+Data Modeling
+     ↓
+Analytics
+     ↓
+UI / UX
+     ↓
+Git & GitHub

 ---